 The general rule is that goods with a total value of up to $800 enter duty free.
 This is your personal exemption.
 Everything above that is assessed at approximately 3%.
 But be aware that your duty free alcohol allowance is one liter.
 If you bring back more than that you are assessed 3% plus Federal alcohol tax.
 There are other exceptions to the general rule so if you have something special in mind check with Customs before you come home with it.
 The duty on certain items from some countries in Europe is equal to the price you paid, in effect a 100% duty.

 There are many things which are not admitted to the United States, and many other things on which there are restrictions.
 These are long lists, and subject to change by the Treasury Department and other federal agencies whenever they feel like it.
 Before going overseas, request copies of the current regulations.
-In addition to Know Before You Go titles of pamphlets with important information are:
+Items with important information are:

 Things change now and then.
 For example, Executive Order 12959, stated that as of May 6, 1995 the United States prohibits U.S citizens from purchasing goods made in Iran.
 This order specifically mentions those beautiful carpets and the prohibition also applies to American citizens living outside the USA.
-I guess that former President Bill Clinton's intention intended to have the FBI go into every bedroom of every American around the world looking for carpets and their certificates of origin?
-And don't forget, President Kennedy's prohibition on Cuban cigars is still in effect after 45 years.
+I guess that former President Bill Clinton intended to have the FBI go into every bedroom of every American around the world looking for carpets and their certificates of origin?
+And don't forget, President Kennedy's prohibition on Cuban cigars is still in effect 50 years later.
 He and his buddies stocked up before he signed the order.
 Doesn't our government have anything better to do?